-Pre-requisite/s: Enrolment in Bachelor of Laws degree

-Internal students need Head of School written approval to enrol externally.
+Pre-requisite/s: Enrolment in a Bachelor of Laws degree or Head of School written approval Internal students need Head of School written approval to enrol externally.

 Provides an introduction to law that places law in context.
 Law will be scrutinised as a construction of a particular society at a particular moment in history.
 Develops a sound knowledge and understanding of the origins of Australian law from both a jurisprudential and historical viewpoint, and of the structure of our legal institutions and divisions of legal personnel.
 Develops skills of legal reasoning, the ability to interpret cases and statutes, and clear and concise oral and written legal communication.